frederic-perez/AmE-dictionary/data/dictionary.md

 __beltway__ _n_ :dart:
 __belvedere__ _n_ :six::hammer: [:scroll: From Italian, beautiful view] _architecture_ _Towers with belvederes and balconies._
 __belying__ _v_
-__bemoan__ _v_ :nine::m: /bɪˈməʊn/ /bɪˈmoʊn/ To moan or complain about; be dismayed or worried about something. _Esquith bemoans the lowering of standards._
+__bemoan__ _v_ :nine::m: /bɪˈməʊn/ /bɪˈmoʊn/ To moan or complain about; be dismayed or worried about something. _Esquith bemoans the lowering of standards._ :es: lamentar
 __bemuse__ _vt_ :three: /bih-MYOOZ/ (bemused) __1__ To bewilder. _The actor was bemused by all the attention she was receiving for her role in the movie._ __2__ To confuse. _The contestant seemed somewhat bemused by the question; however, she gave the correct answer._
 __bemused__ _adj_ :four: Preoccupied; lost in thought.
 __ben trovato__ _adj_ Appropriate even if untrue; happily invented: _a story that is ben trovato._